Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.learnerManager.clearActiveLearner()

 This method clears the current learner so no learner is selected.

-The user will still be logged in, and another learner, or the same learner, can be selected with the [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) method.
+When `authMode` is set to `server` the user will still be logged in after calling `clearActiveLearner`.

+When `authMode` is set to `client` and you do not call [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) prior to calling `clearActiveLearner` the user will be logged out.

+When `authMode` is set to `client` and you do call [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) prior to calling `clearActiveLearner` the user will still be logged in.

 ```javascript
 KidaptiveSdk.learnerManager.clearActiveLearner().then(function() {